barton-willis/ordmexpt/README.md

 intended as a replacement to `approx-alike`.

 The last I tried, my alternative `ordmexpt` function runs the testsuite with forty-nine unexpected failures and one asksign.
 Of these failures, the alternative `approx-alike` determines that twenty of these failures are syntactic.
 Of the remaining twenty-nine failures, many are syntactic.
+Also, using the modified
+`approx-alike` it runs both the testsuite and the share testsuite with thirty-one failures and seven tests that are expected to fail, but pass.

 Running the testsuite calls `ordmexpt` about two million times, so we need to be concerned with its efficiency.
 In addition to fixing bug #4383, the modified `ordmexpt` function fixes two testsuite failures; one of these is